-My daughter has a significant birthday coming up so I decided to make a photo book for her.
-(I hope she doesn’t read this!)
+My daughter had a significant birthday coming up so I decided to make a photo book for her.
 So where do you go to get a photo book so you can make use of the years of slides and pictures of birthdays and holidays you have in your home?

 I first tried the inbuilt photo books in Apple Photo software.
 They are convenient and easy but a 100 page A4 book will cost $143.
 So next I went to Google and looked up Photo Books and ended up with various sites with software to design the books.
 Their prices ranged from $104 to $140 for a 100 page A4 book.
 Then I tried “100 Page books” and Google came back with http://www.photobookshop.com.au/voucher which enables me to purchase a 100 page A4 book voucher for $38 – so I purchased two.

 The First Step.